-Hello everyone and welcome to our blog, my name is Kelly Cook with the Kelly Cook Real Estate Group, :k1:’s short sale specialist.
+Hello everyone and welcome to our blog, my name is Kelly Cook with the Cook & Associates Real Estate Advisors, :k1:’s short sale specialist.
 We can be found online at www.azkcrealestategroup.com.
 We specialize in helping homeowners across the entire :k1: area find alternatives to foreclosure through the process of a short sale.

 I’m really excited about today’s video because it’s one of the most informative videos we’ve done on the short sale process to date.
 There are three major impacts that every homeowner needs to be aware of when contemplating a short sale.
 What are they?
 We can break it down very concisely for you: a credit impact, a tax impact and a deficiency impact.
 These three aspects really have a lot of information and you can go in depth with each of them, so I encourage you contact us on our website, email us or give us a call so we can discuss them further with you and how they pertain to a short sale.